Enjoy sex like you used to

 So, how is pelvic floor dysfunction diagnosed?

-They’ll first start by asking you about your symptoms and medical history.
+They’ll start by asking you about your symptoms and medical history.
 Then, they may use a number of different tests to examine whether your pelvic floor is functioning correctly.

 They might use:

-• A physical evaluation to check for muscle spasms, bulging muscles or weakness
+• A physical evaluation to check for muscle spasms, bulging muscles, or weakness

 • A visual inspection of the bladder and urethra, known as a cystoscopy